csmets/Server-Driven-UI/docs/signals.md

 Signals act immediately, the experience will not feel any impact from server response times.

-### What it doesn't solve

-Signals update the UI but doesn't change the response cache.
-So, if you have client side navigation you'll be rudely awakened to a response you originally had and not the modified one.
-However, this is solved with another trick.
-[Read about handling cache](./cache.md)

 ## A deeper dive

 So you are now familiar with the basic idea of Signals and it's usage.
 Questions you may ask would possible be, 'what is `type`?' and 'what is `reference`?'.